 The University has historically been recognized as one of the foremost institutions for the study of mass communication.
 Every year, our graduate students present research at major conferences, have work published in leading journals and books, receive recognition from academic organizations, and work for major media organizations.
-SJMC PhD graduates have gone on to academic positions at top-ranked universities such as Harvard, Wisconsin, Georgia, and Penn State.
+HSJMC PhD graduates have gone on to academic positions at top-ranked universities such as Harvard, Wisconsin, Georgia, and Penn State.
 Other PhD and MA students have pursued careers at high-profile nonprofit organizations, major advertising firms, public relations and media organizations, and as consultants for large corporations.

-The School of Journalism and Mass Communication offers several different comprehensive graduate degree programs to open students' horizons to new research, discoveries, and job opportunities.
+The Hubbard School of Journalism and Mass Communication offers several different comprehensive graduate degree programs to open students' horizons to new research, discoveries, and job opportunities.
 See how our academic MA, professional MA, PhD, and joint-degree programs can help you grow and succeed in the field:

 - Academic Master's Programs